redbrick/brickbot/README.md

 ### How it works

-brickbot is very simple. brickbot is just some Node.js which runs as a systemd service, and all it needs to do is make HTTP requests to functions I run using [OpenFaaS](https://github.com/openfaas/faas).
+brickbot is very simple. brickbot is just some Node.js which runs as a systemd service, and all it needs to do is make HTTP requests to functions we run using [OpenFaaS](https://github.com/openfaas/faas).
 This means that no matter what your preferred language is, you're able to extend the functionality of brickbot.
-All I need to do is take your code, and add it to my Docker Swarm.
+All we need to do is take your code, and add it to our Docker Swarm.

-If you're interested in OpenFaaS I really recommend trying it out.
-Serverless is something worth learning (in my opinion), it's really started to change how I write code.
-There's some great articles out there on it but I personally found [this one](https://medium.com/@thomas.shaw78/bash-functions-as-a-service-b4033bc1ee97) to be the most helpful.
+If you're interested in OpenFaaS we really recommend trying it out.
+Serverless is something worth learning (in our opinion), it's really started to change how we write code.
+There's some great articles out there on it but we personally found [this one](https://medium.com/@thomas.shaw78/bash-functions-as-a-service-b4033bc1ee97) to be the most helpful.

 ### Contributing

-Like I said, it's really easy to extend brickbot.
+Like we said, it's really easy to extend brickbot.
 You can help make this bot better by either:

 1. suggesting new functionality
 2. implementing new functionality